 General Program Information

-The MACC program does not have a work experience requirement, and there is no recruiting penalty for not having full time work experience.
+The MACC program does not have a work experience requirement.
 Students entering the MACC program typically do so immediately after completing their undergraduate degree.

 Do I need to have an undergraduate degree in accounting to be accepted into the MACC program?

 No. However, you must have a bachelor’s degree, and satisfy our business core and upper level accounting prerequisite courses.
-If you are missing prerequisite courses prior to entering our MACC program, you will be required to complete these courses in addition to the 30 MACC program credit hours (10 courses).
-Please note that taking prerequisite courses may extend your MACC program beyond our traditional 12-month completion cycle.
+If you are missing prerequisite courses prior to entering our MACC program, you will be required to complete these courses in addition to the 10 MACC program courses.
+Please note that taking prerequisite courses may extend your MACC program beyond our traditional 10-month completion cycle.
+We also offer custom schedules for students without an accounting background wanting to complete our program in as few as 18 months.

 What prerequisite courses are required for the MACC program?